These are common questions and concerns from our participants over the years.

-We accept payment via check which can be made out to our TU Co-Chair, please go to Timelines & Fees for more information.
+We accept payment via check which can be made out to our TU Co-Chair.
+Please go to Timelines & Fees for more information.

 We do our best to accommodate all students with food allergies.
 The teacher or the student should specify if they possess a food allergy prior to any event.
-We do choose the most accommodating dining hall on campus and/or the most accommodating buffet.
+We choose the most accommodating dining hall on campus and/or the most accommodating buffet.

 The directors for this program currently are Dr. Alison Millett McCartney from Towson University, Mr. Hugh Kearney from G.W.
-Carver Center, and Ms. Renee Baylin from the BCPS office of Social Studies.
-For more information go to our Secretariat page.
+Carver Center, and Ms. Reneé Baylin from the BCPS Office of Social Studies.
+For more information, go to our Secretariat page.

-We do host a Training Day in November which officially kicks-off our Model UN cycle and we also provide coaches between December and March.
-In addition, we have many materials and resources for delegates and teachers under My Delegation.
-If you have any questions not answered by that page please contact Under-Secretary-General, Paul C. Schuler, at firstname.lastname@example.org or call (410) 704-2806.
+We host a Training Day in November which officially kicks-off our Model UN cycle and we also provide student coaches between December and March.
+In addition, we have many materials and resources for delegates and teachers under ‘My Delegation’.
+If you have any questions that are not answered on this website, please contact the Under-Secretary-Generals, Maddie Meyer at firstname.lastname@example.org or Connor Cameron at email@example.com or call (410) 704-2806.

 Our Conference is always held on the first Friday and Saturday of March every year.